PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 $ sh build.sh container
 ```

-This allows us to figure out any environmental or permissions issues with a build step before committing the code.
-Remember to `exit` from the jenkins user once we are done debugging.
-Also note that a useful command is `whoami` which will tell us the context of the user our shell is running in.
+This allows us to figure out any environmental or permission issues with a build step before committing the code.
+Remember to `exit` from the `jenkins` user login once we are done debugging.
+The `whoami` command, which tells us the context of the user our shell is running in, can be generally useful in this process.

-#### Triggering the Build
+#### Automating the build trigger

-During this recipe we manually triggered the build in Jenkins, of course this is not the ideal way to do things.
-It would be much better to trigger the build as code is checked into the master branch.
-Let's configure Jenkins to do this for us.
-Firstly we need to create a Github API access token.
-Head over to github.com and click the settings link.
-Under the Developer settings menu on the left hand side click the Personal access tokens link.
-Set the permissions on the token as per the image below:
+In the main recipe we manually triggered the build in Jenkins, this isn't ideal.
+A preferable approach is to trigger the build as code is checked into the master branch.

+Let's configure Jenkins and GitHub to automate the build process.

+We need to create a Github API access token.
+Let's go to http://github.com, and login if we're not already.
+Next we click the *settings* link from right hand drop down menu (located next to our profile picture).
+Under the Developer settings menu on the left hand side click the Personal access tokens link (following this navigation should lead to https://github.com/settings/tokens).

+Next we set the permissions on the token as per the image below:

 ![image](./images/gh_accesstok.png)

-Once the token has been created copy and paste the token string somewhere for safe keeping as it is only displayed once on the Github UI.
+Once the token has been created it's only displayed once on the Github UI so we should copy and paste the token string somewhere for safe keeping.

 Next we need to make our access token available to Jenkins.
-To do this open the main Jenkins dashboard page and click the credentials link on the left hand menu, following this click the system link and then select the `add credentials` link under the global scope.
-Complete the for as illustrated below:
+We can achieve this by opening the main Jenkins dashboard page and clicking the *credentials* link on the left hand menu.
+Following this we click the *system link* and then select the *add credentials* link under the global scope (this should lead us to http://localhost:8080/credentials/store/system/domain/_/newCredentials).

+Then we can complete the form shown in the following screenshot:

 ![image](./images/jenk_creds.png)